paulocoutinhox/goci/README.md

 # Sample files

-I have created a sampleproject file, a sample config file and a sample anko script file.
+I have created a sample project file, a sample config file and a sample anko script file.
 Check it on **extras/sample** directory.

 # Starting